 The MCA wishes to accomplish One Day Company Formation with the new SPICe forms.
 After the SPICe form has been prepared, individuals wishing to register a company must submit the e-MoA (INC-33) electronic form along with e-AoA (INC-34) to complete the company formation procedure.

 Memorandum of Association (MOA) defines the company’s relationship with its shareholders.
-It is the most important document of a company as it states the objects of the company for which it is formed.
+It is the most important document of a company as it states the objectives of the company.
 It also contains the powers of the company within which it can act.

 Memorandum of Association (MOA) includes five different clauses as mentioned below:

 - Name Clause

 - Objects Clause

 The name of the company is its first unique identity.
 Thus the name clause of the memorandum consists of the authentic, legal and approved name of the company.
 Company names should not bear any similarities to a company registered with a similar name because many times these companies protect the name of their companies via a Trademark Registration procedure.

 The domicile clause comprises of all possible details of the registered office of the company.
 It has the name of the State or Union Territory of the registered office and may and may not have the exact address of the office.
 It also has the names of the registrars enrolled.